Tsirelson's Bound Prohibits Communication Through a Disconnected Channel: Introduction

-has been tested experimentally, with the current state of the art being an experiment by Kurtsiefer's~group which has achieved a value of $c$ which is only $0.0008\pm 0.00082$ distant from Tsirelson's~bound \cite{Poh:15}.
-Such experimental evidence supports that Tsirelson's~bound indeed holds in the real world.

-Tsirelson's result is a specifically quantum mechanical fact for which there has been no good conceptual explanation.
-How fundamental is \eqref{eq:Tsirelson}?
-Must this inequality also hold for any future theory which might someday supercede quantum~mechanics \cite{Seife:05}?
-We are led to the following question:

-\begin{description} \item[Question] Can we find a plausible physical principle, independent of quantum~mechanics, which is necessary and sufficient to guarantee that $\abs{c}\leq 1/\sqrt{2}$? \end{description}
+has been tested experimentally, with the current state of the art being an experiment by Kurtsiefer's~group which has achieved a value of $c$ which is only $0.0008\pm 0.00082$ distant from Tsirelson's~bound~\cite{Poh:15}.
+Such experimental evidence supports the contention that Tsirelson's~bound indeed holds true in the real world.
+Tsirelson's result as presented in the original paper is a specifically quantum mechanical fact, following from the Hilbert-space mathematical formalism for quantum mechanics, for which there has been no good conceptual physical explanation.
+How fundamental is Tsirelson's bound?
+Must this inequality also hold for any future theory which might someday supercede quantum~mechanics~\cite{Seife:05}?
+We are led to the following question:\\[1ex] \emph{Can we identify a plausible physical principle, independent of quantum~mechanics (or independent of functional analysis), which is necessary and sufficient to guarantee that $\abs{c}\leq 1/\sqrt{2}$?}\\[1ex]